 You may qualify for $1,000 in additional credits if:

-Renters with household income of $61,320 or less can claim a refund up to $2,150.
+Renters with household income of less than $69,520 can claim a refund up to $2,440.
 You must have lived in a building where the owner of the building:

-- had paid a portion of the rent receipts instead of the property tax
+- Paid a portion of the rent receipts instead of the property tax

-- made property tax payments to a local government in place of property taxes.
+- Made property tax payments to a local government in place of property taxes.

 Renters who are residents of another state but present in Minnesota for more than 183 days, may be able to claim the refund.
 Contact the building owner if unsure if property taxes were assessed on the building.